Review 400: La La Land

 On the other hand, Sebastian does as many gigs as he can trying to make enough money so that he can pursue his dream of opening a jazz club.
 But at the same time, he's unwilling to sacrifice anything to get that dream.

-Rosemarie DeWitt, J. K. Simmons and Finn Wittrock round out the small cast in but pivitol roles
+Rosemarie DeWitt, Sonoya Mizuno, J. K. Simmons and Finn Wittrock round out the small cast in but pivotal roles Simmons, in particular, is only in one scene in the ending fantasy but he brings a genuine to it.

 La La Land is a fabulous dream, 5/5.